 Provide a brief summary on the intended use of the grant and how the money would be used.
 (100 words or less)

 How does the organization/event either drive tourism to Hilton Head Island or enhance the visitor experience on Hilton Head Island?
 How is this impact being measured?
 (100 words or less)

-Total Number of Patrons Served, including Visitors:
+A. Total Number of Physical Tourists Served: